Sequoya42/hugo/content/posts/reverse-fake-adobe-flash.md

 This script has a lot of variables, but they are not prefixed by `export ` because it's useless inside an `eval`.
 So we have to slightly modify it to make it work outside an `eval`:

-- We add `export` before every variable, and remove `>/dev/null 2>&1` whom silence `stderr` and `stdout`, also we add `-v` to the `curl` command for debugging purposes.
+- We add `export` before every variable, and remove `>/dev/null 2>&1` whom silence `stderr` and `stdout`, we also add `-v` to the `curl` command for debugging purposes.

 - We also want to catch all variables values of this script, so we add a `echo interesting_var=$interesting_var` for all of these.

-- Finally we want to print script lines as they are read to follow along while it's running. `set -v` allows us to do this.
+- Finally, we want to print script lines as they are read to follow along while it's running. `set -v` allows us to do this.

 - One last thing: we definitely don't want to install the Adware so we comment the last two lines -which open the malicious file and make it executable- with `#`.